On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

-Since there are finite many bases for Problem (\ref{stdGeneralLP}), and the objective function is monotonically non-deceasing, in addition, cycling will never happen if the least/lowest index rule is used in Algorithm \ref{mainAlg}, in conclusion, the base of constraints will never repeat.
-Therefore, we have the following Theorem:

-\begin{theorem} If the least/lowest index rule is used in the selection of row (facet) base in Algorithm \ref{mainAlg}, then the algorithm will find the optimal solution in finite iterations. \end{theorem}
+\begin{theorem}[\cite{ltz21}] If the least/lowest index rule is used in the selection of row (facet) base in Algorithm \ref{mainAlg}, then cycling will not happen.
+Therefore, the algorithm finds the optimal solution in finite iterations. \end{theorem}